Convergence Bound and Critical Batch Size of Muon Optimizer: Tools for Proof of All Theorems

 This completes the proof. \end{proof}

-The following lemma was established by Mokhtari et al. \cite{Mokhtari2020}.
+The following lemma was established by \citep{Mokhtari2020}.
 In their setting, the algorithm without momentum corresponds to the case in which $\beta_1=1$, whereas in ours it corresponds to $\beta_1=0$.
 As a result, the statements may appear slightly different.

 \begin{lem} Suppose Assumptions \ref{assum:01} and \ref{assum:02} hold.
 Then for all $t \in \mathbb{N}$,